 Mining has the potential to create noise.
 Managing noise caused by our operations will be a fundamental consideration.

 As part of our exploration and development planning, we have implemented a water monitoring program for both groundwater and surface water.
-The water systems are complex, and it is essential to understand the environmental and technical issues or constraints to any future operations.
+The water systems in the area of our projects are complex, and it is essential to understand the environmental and technical issues or constraints that may affect any future operations.

 What is water monitoring?